Skip to content

 """Generate hypothetical documents for query enhancement."""

-# Step 1: Classify query type if not provided
+# Classify query type if needed

 if query_type == 'auto':